 Patient will present as → an 82-year-old man presents to the emergency department complaining of vision loss in his left eye.
 He states that it suddenly appeared as if a curtain was coming down over his left eye.
-It resolved after five minutes, and his vision has returned to normal.
+It resolved after five minutes, and his vision returned to normal.
 He has a history of coronary artery disease and type 2 diabetes.

 Amaurosis fugax (amaurosis meaning darkening, dark, or obscure, fugax meaning fleeting) is a painless temporary loss of vision in one or both eyes